Ramakant Achrekar: Coaching career

 Ajit mentioned to Achrekar that Sachin was nervous and that he should give Sachin one more opportunity in 30 minutes time.
 However, while doing so, Achrekar should pretend to go away and look at his batting from a distance.
 He agreed and things changed.
 Sachin was asked to bat again in some time and without Achrekar's trained eyes scrutinizing him, he was at ease.
 He soon started to hit the ball well and Achrekar immediately agreed to let him join the camp.

 Illness and death

-Ramakant Achrekar died on January 2, 2019, due to the old-age ailments.
+Ramakant Achrekar died on 2 January 2019, due to old-age ailments.
 Numerous famous cricket personalities including Sachin Tendulkar were present for the funeral.